Sunday, January 1, 2012

 spacer

 Dear Reader, having joked thus, I must emphasize that I certainly do not disrespect Bach.
 On the contrary, if you've heard my other compositions, you'll know that I meekly worship His music, and take his Holy Rules seriously.
 They are part of the cultural DNA inherited by all of us, practising musician and non-musician listeners alike.
 But unless we really do want yet another Chorale, The Rules should only be a point of stylistic departure, merely one of the available options in the 21st-century's incredibly rich Global Style Buffet.
 An unexpected mixture of systems, even conflicting ones, can produce interestingly tasty results: fusion cuisine comes to mind.
 Impossible opposites can be a great source of inspiration, if you grant them an educational visa to enter your mind.
+Someone should tell the Music Educators.

 space